- BOOKS »

 This is the cornerstone of SEO.
 You have to use the right words and phrases for your content in the right places.
 How do we know which are the right ones?
 Simply look at what other people are searching for.

-Google’s Keyword tool is a great way to do this.
+Google’s Keyword tool (recently redesigned and rebranded as Keyword Planner) is a great way to do this.
 Simply enter a keyword and see how many people are searching for it.
 If the number is too low, or if the competition is too high, think of another one or let yourself be inspired by Google’s related keywords.

 Okay, so where do we put them?
 Here are some general guidelines!